youwe-tutorials/dbq/Draft/ProposolGitHub.md

 1. Prof Shailja
 1. Prof. Yuvraj Singh

+Organised by Examination Branch of Guru Nanak Dev Engineering College in association of Civil Enginering and CSE departments.

 ## Necessity of workshop

 The functioning of any individual or any organisation is depending on